kubevirt/kubevirt/docs/getting-started.md

 # Getting Started

-A quick start guide to get KubeVirt up and running inside our container based development cluster.
+A quick start guide to get KubeVirt up and running inside our container-based development cluster.

 ## I just want it built and run it on my cluster

-First, point the `Makefile` to the docker registry of your choice:
+First, point the `Makefile` to the Docker registry of your choice:

 ```bash
 export DOCKER_PREFIX=index.docker.io/myrepo